MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-new-module.md

     }

 ````
-Now that we have created our implementation codeunit.
-We need to add public functions in a facade codeunit with the functionality that we want to expose.
-Since the functions here are public, we need to ensure that these are well-documented and tested.
-To do this, we need to create a facade codeunit which we will call `XmlWriter.Codeunit.al`.
-The functions simply call the corresponding function in the implementation codeunit.
+Now that we have created our implementation codeunit, we must add public functions in a facade codeunit with the functionality that we want to expose.
+Because the functions are public, we must ensure that these are tested and documented.
+To do this, we need to create a facade codeunit.
+In this example, we'll name the codeunit **XmlWriter.Codeunit.al**.
+The functions call the corresponding functions in the implementation codeunit.

-It will look like the following after adding the public functions and documentation.
+The following is an example of the facade codeunit named **XmlWriter.Codeunit.al** that includes public functions and documentation.

 ```